rdtarvin/RADseq_Quito_2017/_posts/2017-08-03-morning-ddrad-stacks.md

 Genotyping with denovo_map.pl
 ---

-First, let's grab some other sequences that we had demultiplexed from another sequencing pool, like this:
+First, let's grab five additional  sequences that we had demultiplexed from another sequencing pool; they had the same barcodes, but different Illumina index primers so were demultiplexed separately.
+Let's fetch the sequences with *wget* from your demultiplexed directory:

 	wget <<add url here>>